KishoreKammela/JobBoardly/docs/planning/02-ai-features-roadmap.md

 _Transforming JobBoardly into the leading AI-driven job marketplace_

+**Important Note:** All AI features listed below, except for the foundational _Resume Parsing_, _Job Description Parsing_, _AI-Powered Job Matching (for Job Seekers)_, _AI-Powered Candidate Matching (for Employers)_, and the initial version of the _Dynamic Summary Generator (for Job Seeker Profiles)_, are planned for future development.
+Their availability to users (Job Seekers, Employers) will be contingent upon a **Platform Feature Toggle Management** system within the Admin Panel.
+This system will allow administrators (SuperAdmins/Admins) to enable or disable specific AI features globally or for specific user groups, ensuring controlled deployment and that new features are not available to all users by default.

 ## 🎯 Core AI Value Propositions

 1. **Intelligent Career Guidance** - AI as a career mentor